 More often than not, the Indians used Coumbe in relief, though he was versatile enough to average over a dozen starts from 1915-18.
 He also helped with coaching duties when not on the mound.
 One altercation with umpire Brick Owens earned him a five-day suspension for not leaving when ordered from the grounds.

-Used only sparingly in 1919 (1-1, in eight games), Coumbe’s single loss, on June 18, cost Indians manager Lee Fohl his job.
-In the top of the ninth inning in Cleveland, the Red Sox had the bases loaded, and Fohl brought in Coumbe to pitch to Babe Ruth hoping to hold a 7-4 lead.
+Used only sparingly in 1919 (1-1, in eight games), Coumbe’s single loss, on July 18, cost Indians manager Lee Fohl his job.
+In the top of the ninth inning in Cleveland, the Red Sox had the bases loaded with two out, and Fohl brought in Coumbe to pitch to Babe Ruth hoping to hold a 7-4 lead.
 Ruth swung wildly at the first pitch, but slammed the second one over Dunn Field’s right-field screen, over Lexington Avenue behind that, and nearly over the houses on the other side of the street.
 That was Fohl’s last day managing the Indians.

-Coumbe was traded to the St. Paul Saints of the American Association in time for the 1920 campaign,.
+Coumbe was dealt to the St. Paul Saints of the American Association in time for the 1920 campaign.
 He performed well there, 19-7 (3.14), helping Mike Kelley’s team win the pennant.
-And earning him a job with the Cincinnati Red, who bought his contract from St. Paul on September 7.
-He went 0-1 for the Reds in 1920 getting into only three games as closer.
-But he pitched 86 2/3 innings the next year, with six starts, and compiled a 3-4 record and a 3.22 ERA The next year he moved to the Pacific Coast League pitching for the San Francisco Seals He was 10-7 for the Seals and was sold to the Salt Lake City Bees in early December.
+And earning him a job with the Cincinnati Reds, who bought his contract from St. Paul on September 7.
+He went 0-1 for the Reds in 1920 getting into only three games in relief.
+But he pitched 86 2/3 innings the next year, with six starts, and compiled a 3-4 record and a 3.22 ERA.
+The next year he moved to the Pacific Coast League pitching for the San Francisco Seals.
+He was 10-7 for the Seals and was sold to the Salt Lake City Bees in early December.

 In 1926, the Salt Lake City team moved to Hollywood and eventually became the Hollywood Stars.
 Coumbe suffered a severe attack of influenza in the spring, but later joined the club as its regular first baseman, appearing in 101 games, though falling off badly in his hitting, all the way down to .251 with just seven home runs.

-Coumbe remained a pitcher for the final five years of his career: in 1928, he was 12-13 (4.14) for the Baltimore Orioles in the International League, and for the following four years he bounced back and forth between the Orioles and the Elmira Colonels.
-His best year came in 1928, the year he turned 39—he was 15-5 for the Orioles, with a mediocre 4.70 ERA.
-He didn’t get nearly as much work in 1930 (5-3, with a 6.57 ERA); in 1931 he was released by Baltimore in January and played for Elmira and finally for the York White Roses (New York Penn League).
+Coumbe remained a pitcher for the final five years of his career: in 1928, he was 12-13 (4.14) for the Baltimore Orioles in the International League, and for the following four years he bounced back and forth between the Orioles and the Elmira Colonels (New York Penn League).
+His best year came in 1929, at age 39—he was 15-5 for the Orioles, with a mediocre 4.70 ERA.
+He didn’t get nearly as much work in 1930 (5-3, with a 6.57 ERA); in 1931 he was released by Baltimore in January and played for Elmira and finally for the York White Roses (also NYPL).
 His minor-league ERA was almost two runs higher than his major-league one, 4.75.

-In early August 1935, Coumbe took over as manager of the Elmira club when Emmett McCann had to leave due to ill health.
-Managing the Spears Colts in the Tioga County League in 1941, he sustained what was probably his most serious baseball infury when he was knocked unconscious by a pitched ball.
+In early August 1935, Coumbe took over as manager of the Elmira club when Emmet McCann had to leave due to ill health.
+Managing the Spears Colts in the Tioga County League in 1941, he sustained what was probably his most serious baseball injury when he was knocked unconscious by a thrown ball.
 After the war, he managed a factory team in Corning composed of workers from Local 1000 of the American Flint Glass Workers’ Union.

 Coumbe was most proud of his skill at fielding his position.
 He told a Hall of Fame interviewer that he considered a year he claimed to have picked 22 men off second base his most outstanding achievement in baseball.